Fee Remission Program Bulletin

 Lawrence Berkeley National Laboratory Appointments

 Students who have Graduate Student Research Assistant (GSRA) appointments at Lawrence Berkeley National Laboratory (LBNL) must remain at LBNL for the entire semester to be eligible for any remissions associated with the appointment.
 If the appointment is terminated before the end of the semester, the remissions will be canceled, and the student will be required to repay the entire amount of the LBNL remission via a billing in CARS.
-If the student begins a GSR appointment on campus at any point after the first day of the semester, that appointment will not be for the entire semester and does not meet the criteria to qualify for the remissions.
+If the student begins a GSR appointment on campus at any point after the first day of the semester, that appointment may not meet the criteria to qualify for the remissions.

 See All Topics in the Category: Fee Remissions